andlabs/libui/docs/lifetimes.md

 free data structures
 ```

-And in the case of uiParent:
+And in the case of uiOSContainer:

 ```
 if there is a main control